jonelo/jacksum-for-macos/README.md

 % /System/Library/CoreServices/pbs -flush
 ```

-That is all there is to it: each bundle is self contained, so nothing is left behind anywhere else.
+That is all there is to it: each bundle is self-contained, so nothing is left behind anywhere else.

 > [!NOTE]
 > An app that is running while you remove the bundles keeps its Services menu until you restart it,